-The Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 explicitly make the disposal of waste by uncontrolled burning (including any such burning occurring in a domestic fireplace) an offence under both the Air Pollution Act, 1987 and the Waste Management Acts, 1996 to 2008.
+The Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 explicitly make the disposal of waste by uncontrolled burning (including any such burning occurring in a domestic fireplace) an offence under both the Air Pollution Act, 1987 and the Waste Management Acts 1996-2015.

-A further exemption is also provided for farmers, under specific circumstances, to dispose of certain forms of agricultural waste by burning, until 1st January 2020.
-After this date all such activities will require registration with the relevant local authority, and also be subject to the controls set out in the facility permit legislation.
+A further exemption is also provided for farmers, under specific circumstances, to dispose of certain forms of agricultural waste by burning, until 1st January 2023.
+Please see Agricultural Green Waste Burning Guidelines for more information.

 Please note that failure to comply with the Regulations is an offence, and that fines of up to €5,000 may be imposed upon summary conviction in the District Court.